CaseyInHaengsin/fasttrack/README.md

 # FastTrack - Personal Fasting Companion 🏃‍♂️💨

+This application was built using https://bolt.new, made for tracking my intermitent and long fasts

 A beautiful, full-featured intermittent fasting tracker with persistent data storage, health monitoring, and comprehensive analytics.

 ## ✨ Features